JokerQyou/ModderZ/README.md

 So I got this idea that I *WILL* write a script to kill this process upon its execution.
 But I don't want to write the script along.
 I need a framework, or something that notify my script about the events it cares.
 Basically a sub-pub system for various OS and application events.
+That way I can write a script that listen on `process created` events, and kill the newly created process if its executable is `CompatTelRunner.exe`.

 So I started writing Modder2.
 It's called Modder2 because I have previously named one of my projects "Modder".